manikantag/temenos-SCALE2020/Creating a Seamless Payment Experience Using Temenos Payment APIs/Module2-GetPaymentsBasedOnOrdering.md

 3. To get list of all payments for a customer, add “?orderingCustomerId=<CustomerID>” in API link

 4. Click Send to execute API, it will get all Payments for ordering customer 100343.
-You must paste the payload in "raw" format and ensure your content type is set to "application/json” under Headers.

 ![image](images/image009.png)